Rabid Bat Confirmed in Aiken County; One Pet Exposure

 - A person or pet has been in direct contact with a bat.”

-“Although bats can carry rabies, not every bat is infected with the virus.
-Bats are an important part of South Carolina's ecosystems and deserve a healthy degree of respect just like all wild animals,” said Vaughan.
-"You can't tell if a bat, or any other animal, has rabies by simply looking at it.
-Rabies must be confirmed in a laboratory."

-Unusual behavior in bats that might indicate the animal has rabies includes daytime activity, inability to fly, and being found in places they are not usually seen, like in a home or on a lawn.

-If someone you know or pets have come into contact with this bat or another animal that potentially has rabies, please call DHEC's Environmental Affairs Aiken office at (803) 642-1637 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday).
+If you believe that you, someone you know, or your pet(s) have come into contact with this bat or another animal that potentially has rabies, please call DHEC's Environmental Affairs Aiken office at (803) 642-1637 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday).
 To report a bite or exposure on holidays or times outside of normal business hours, please call the DHEC after-hours service number at (888) 847-0902.

-It's important to keep pets up to date on their rabies vaccination, as this is one of the easiest and most effective ways to protect against the disease.

-This bat is the fourth animal in Aiken County to test positive for rabies in 2020.
-There have been 103 cases of rabid animals statewide this year.
+This bat is the fifth animal in Aiken County to test positive for rabies in 2020.
+There have been 109 cases of rabid animals statewide this year.
 Since 2011, South Carolina has averaged approximately 130 positive cases a year.
-In 2019, nine of the 148 confirmed rabies cases in South Carolina were in Aiken County.
+In 2019, nine of the 148 confirmed rabies cases in South Carolina was in Aiken County.

-Contact information for local Bureau of Environmental Health Services offices is available at www.scdhec.gov/EAoffices.
-For more information on rabies visit www.scdhec.gov/rabies or www.cdc.gov/rabies.
+Contact information for local Environmental Affairs Offices is available at www.scdhec.gov/EAoffices.
+For more information on rabies, visit www.scdhec.gov/rabies or www.cdc.gov/rabies.